UBC-MDS/global_warming_effects_on_ice_thickness/doc/global_warming_effects_on_ice_thickness.md

 medians using permutation was less than *α* = 0.05, so we reject our null hypothesis, *H*<sub>0</sub>.
-Based on this evidence, it appears that there is a statistically significant difference between the median ice thickness measurements of January 1984 and January 1994.
+Based on this evidence, it appears that there is a statistically significant difference between the median ice thickness measurements of January 1984 and January 1996.

+# Conclusion

+Using a permutation test we were able to determine that the there is likely a statistically significant difference between median ice thickness measurements in January 1984 and January 1996.
+Although this conclusion intuitively supports the existence of global warming, we cannot determine if is actually part of a trend without a far more sophisticated analysis.

 A time-series experiment that looks at the relationships between additional months and years would be of interest for future experiments.
-Unfortunately it is beyond the scope of this project, as we do not covered the required methods to do such an analysis yet in MDS.
+Unfortunately it is beyond the scope of this project, as we have not covered the required methods to do such an analysis yet in MDS.
 As can be seen in the Figure 3, the years we have chosen have overlapping confidence intervals and the medians are not as dissimilar as other